-When I first conceived of The Filmmaker’s Process, I knew that I wanted it to be far more than just a one-man filmmaking blog.
+When I first conceived of Filmmaker Freedom, I knew that I wanted it to be far more than just a one-man filmmaking blog.

 I imagined that it would be a community of like-minded independent filmmakers, where we could all share our experiences and learn from one another.

 While there are numerous ways to implement community in an online setting (commenting, forums, discussion boards, etc), I want to try something a little bit different, something that I haven’t ever seen before.

 As of today, we’re introducing a new recurring column on the site that any filmmaker can contribute to.
 It’s called Filmmaker Stories, and it’s a way for filmmakers to share their experiences and lessons learned with the entire readership of this site.